CTNicholas/next-restore-scroll/README.md

   <dd>String or string array.
 The CSS selectors for the scrolling element(s).</dd>
   <dt>selectMultipleOfElement (optional)</dt>
   <dd>Boolean, default is false.
 If true, querySelectorAll will be used, instead of querySelector, and multiple elements selected by the same selector will have their position restored, instead of just the first.</dd>
+  <dt>restoreOnNew (optional)</dt>
+  <dd>Boolean, default is false.
+When revisiting a page with a scroll position, without navigating via the back/forward buttons, restore the scroll position from history.</dd>

 </dl>